sdr-enthusiasts/docker-planefence/README.md

 - Plane-alert will appear at http://myip:8088/plane-alert
 - Twitter setup is complex and Elon will ban you if you publish anything about one of his planes.
 [Here](https://github.com/sdr-enthusiasts/docker-planefence#setting-up-tweeting)'s a description on what to do.
 We advice you to skip Twitter and send notifications to [Mastodon](https://github.com/sdr-enthusiasts/docker-planefence/README-Mastodon.md) instead.
 - Error "We cannot reach {host} on port 30003".
 This could be caused by a few things:
   - Did you set the correct hostname or IP address in `PF_SOCK30003HOST` in `planefence.config`?
-This can be either an IP address, or an external hostname, or the name of another container in the same stack (in which case you use your machine's IP address).
+This can be either an IP address, or an external hostname, or the name of another container in the same stack.
   - Did you enable SBS (BaseStation -- *not* Beast!) output?
 Here are some hints on how to enable this:
    - For non-containerized `dump1090[-fa]`/`readsb`/`tar1090`: add command line option `--net-sbs-port 30003`
    - For containerized `readsb-protobuf`: add to the `environment:` section of your `docker-compose.yml` file: